 There is cake and there is cake.
 Of the really good ones, some are dazzling, others unassuming.
 This one is of the second variety.
 A simple dessert relying in a large part on a century-old leavener for lightness.
 When birthdays are involved, I usually glaze it (with dark chocolate melted together with a bit of butter and a hint of powdered sugar) but most of the time, I leave it bare or just sprinkle it with confectioners’ sugar.
-Either way, it is always a hit (it was a favorite of Noah‘s) and I love it that it makes use of surplus starter I might otherwise have to throw out.
+Either way, it is always a hit and I love it that it makes use of surplus starter I might otherwise have to throw out.

 The recipe is an adaptation of one I found on the King Arthur’s website (which I halved in this particular instance to tailor it to my shallow flower-shaped French mold).
 When I make the whole recipe instead of halving it (and I usually do), I use a nine-inch springform pan and I bake the cake a while longer.